 A more classic case of the state crowding out family and civil society through regulation and subsidy is difficult to find.

-It is a costly fiscal transfer from the broad body of taxpayers to the rich
+It is a costly fiscal transfer from the broad body of taxpayers to the rich and old.

 As Milton Friedman once quipped, we could increase employment by making those working on government construction projects use spoons instead of shovels.